CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 ```
 Now, you will need open Unity Hub and simply create a new Unity project by adding VR-Caps-Unity.
 Then, simply open the Unity by clicking on the project you just added.

-The opening scene Clinic Setupis our default scene.
+The opening scene Clinic Setup is our default scene.
 You can navigate other scenes by [Scenes](VR-Caps-Unity/Assets/Scenes).

 ### 2. Creating Synthetic Data